General

 The response type is related to the direction of the data transfer:

-1. When retreiving data from Netvisor
+1. When retrieving data from Netvisor

-Element: Root/ResponseStatus/<resource element>
+Element: Root/ResponseStatus/<resource specific element>

 2. When importing data to Netvisor